Ranjithv88/Peter-Griffin--Templates/README.md

 # WebSites
 ### Live Demo : <https://ranjithv88.github.io/Peter-Griffin--Templates/>
-<p>this project host is Github.io , this is using to host the websites for demo perforces .</p>
+<p>this project host is Github.io , this is using to host the websites for demo purpose .</p>

 ### Sample ScreenShoot
 ###### Peter Griffin WebSites Home Page <br>